lehoa1806/finlp_v1/README.md

 # finlp
 - Scrape news and announcements (selenium)
-- Deliver them emails and slack (google apis and slackclient)
+- Deliver them to emails and slack (google apis and slackclient)